Rchana/binary-clock/README.md

 # binary-clock
 A 24 hour binary clock with 2 time setting buttons.
-To enter "time setting" mode and toggle between seconds/minutes/hours use the red button, and to set the value, use the green button.
+To enter "time setting" mode and toggle between seconds/minutes/hours use the red button, and to set the value use the green button.

 *BOM*:
 * 17 LEDs